How much money will I save by quitting smoking?

 But he could turn that extra cash into an even bigger sum.

 An obvious choice is to stick the money in an instant access savings account.
 That way he can earn a little interest, and still have the money within arm’s reach if he needs to spend it.

-Currently, the top account my father-in-law could open (minimum deposit of just £1) comes from Coventry Building Society, paying a rate of just 2% before tax.
+Currently, the top account my father-in-law could open (minimum deposit of just £500) comes from Britannia, paying a rate of just 1.50% before tax.

-After a year (assuming the rate stays the same, which is far from guaranteed) he’d be left with a balance of £2,465, leaving him £20 better off.
-Not great.
+After a year (assuming the rate stays the same, which is far from guaranteed), assuming he puts away £346 a month, after tax he’d be left with a balance of £4,174.

-The top instant access ISA today that he could open with £1 comes from Tesco, and pays 2.30%.
-Putting in £204 a month, at the end of the year he’d be sat on £2,473, an improvement of just £8 on the instant access account and nearly £20 better off if he just kept the cash in his wallet.
+The top instant access ISA today that he could open with £1 comes from Stafford Railway Building Society, and pays 1.75%.
+Putting in £346 a month, at the end of the year he’d be sat on £4,185, an improvement of £11 on the instant access account.

 Saving by spending

 A savings account isn’t his only option though.
 Perhaps he has outstanding debt on a credit card, and paying this extra money towards his bill will help him clear that debt earlier, meaning he’ll be paying less in interest.

 Or perhaps he could overpay on his mortgage.
 Many mortgages allow overpayments of up to 10% of the balance each year, and doing so means that you’ll slash the amount of interest you pay and pay the mortgage off earlier!

 Or maybe he fancies a bit of a punt by investing that cash.
 He could stick it in an ISA that tracks the FTSE, for example, or head over to a site like FundingCircle or Seedrs and put his money behind a small business.
 If all goes to plan he’ll pocket a decent return on his money, and help the economy to boot.